DrawAble: Making Layered Portraits by Mike Barrett Part Two

 By Mike Barrett

 Mike is an artist, digital creative and photographer whose work combines words, drawings, photographs, music and sound.
-In this resource, Mike shows young learners how to create a layered autobiographical portrait.
+This resource continues the work started in Step 1 and shows young learners how to enhance their autobiographical portraits by adding a vibrant background.

 Mike Barrett